Playing in games

 How to do the bicycle kick

-You should never attempt a bicycle kick if you feel uneasy or uncomfortable.
-To avoid injuring yourself, you need to build up your skills until you are ready for the bicycle kick.
+Never attempt a bicycle kick if you feel uneasy or uncomfortable.
+To avoid injury, you need to build up your skills until you are ready for the bicycle kick.

-First, you want to learn how to execute the instep drive correctly.
+First, learn how to execute the instep drive correctly.
 Next, you’ll need to become proficient at volleying the ball, more particularly the side volley.
-The side volley is a technique where you swing at the ball when it is next to you, rather than in front.
+The side volley is a technique where you swing at the ball when it is on the side, rather than in front of you.
 Practice the side-volley when the ball is at the height of your chest.
 This will teach you timing and how to strike the ball while jumping.

-When you’re familiar with the side-volley, it’s easier to transition to the full bicycle kick.
+Once you’re familiar with the side-volley, it’s easier to transition to the full bicycle kick.
 Before jumping, shuffle your feet quickly to adjust to the ball.
 A good bicycle kick depends largely on timing your jump.
-Extend your arms back and use them to cushion your fall.
+Extend your arms back and use them to cushion the fall.

 The main benefit of playing with a mini ball is that it teaches you proper technique.
 When training with a smaller ball, it’s most effective to practice dribbling, heading, control, volleying or anything that involves timing.
 Concentrate on making good contact and work on transitioning from one skill to another.
 For example, start by kicking the ball up then control it and immediately start dribbling.

 Juggling the ball improves your coordination and timing so make sure to practice with both feet.
 To make it more realistic, practice transitioning from juggling to other skills.
 For example, learn to flick the ball over your head, then shoot or control it as it falls.

 Off the field